-- Best Practices - o Anticipate possible challenges in advance of the exercise can prevent disruptions. - Each Design Team will meet as needed to complete the Exercise Plan and related documentation, and will coordinate throughout the process with the CERT Program Manager or representative. - Exercise Plans and other documentation, including the After Action Report, will be submitted to the CERT Program Manager or representative.
+INSTRUCTOR GUIDANCE CONTENT Best Practices Anticipate possible challenges in advance of the exercise can prevent disruptions.
+Each Design Team will meet as needed to complete the Exercise Plan and related documentation, and will coordinate throughout the process with the CERT Program Manager or representative.
+Exercise Plans and other documentation, including the After Action Report, will be submitted to the CERT Program Manager or representative.
+Closing Recommend that each Design Team determine their next meeting date before leaving.
+Emphasize that they need to contact the CERT Program Manager or representative as soon as they are ready to have their Exercise Plan reviewed and are ready to conduct the exercise.
+Emphasize that they should also contact the CERT Program Manager or representative if questions arise and guidance is needed.
+Remind participants of the date of the exercise, if a date is set, and any other upcoming CERT training or activities.
+Present certificates to participants.
+Thank participants for attending the session.